Ferrari Daytona: 365 GTB/4 and GTS/4

 The generally accepted total number of Daytonas from the Ferrari club historians is 1,406 over the life of the model.
 This figure includes 156 UK right-hand-drive coupés, 122 factory-made spyders (of which 7 are right hand drive), and 15 competition cars.
 The competition cars are divided into three series, all with modified lightweight bodies and in various degrees of engine tune.
 All bodies except the first Pininfarina prototype were produced by Italian coachbuilder Scaglietti, which already had a well established record of working with Ferrari.

 Historically, and especially since the mid-1980s and early 1990s, there has mostly been a considerable market price difference between a real berlinetta and a real spyder.
 Many berlinettas were turned into spyders by aftermarket mechanics, often to increase the car's monetary value or simply because of the owner's preference for an open car.
 Differences in value have typically remained, however, even after the most skillful conversions.

 Coachbuilt derivatives

 365 GTB/4 Shooting Brake

 The stock 365 GTB/4 was delivered new to Philadelphia-area Ferrari dealer Chinetti-Garthwaite Motors as the 805th 365 GTB/4 produced with chassis no. 15275.
-It's there that architect Bob Gittleman asked Luigi Chinetti Jr. to design a unique car for him.
+It was there that architect Bob Gittleman asked Luigi Chinetti Jr. to design a unique car for him.
 Mr. Chinetti had already designed a Ferrari 330 GT 2+2 modified by Vignale and decided to design a shooting brake.
 The car was then sent to Surrey in England where Panther Westwinds built the car according to Mr. Chinetti's designs.
 The car was listed at Gooding and Co's 2016 Pebble Beach auction with less than 4,500 miles and an $750,000 - $1,000,000 estimate.
 The car didn't sell then.